MR

 How to Apply for Child Benefits in Ontario

+The Ontario Child Benefit does not require a separate application.
 If you currently receive Canada Child Benefit, OCB enrollment will be automatic for you.
-You can also apply for a baby bonus in Ontario if you do not receive CCB.
+However, you must apply for a baby bonus in Ontario if you do not receive CCB.

 Whether you just had a new baby or have taken over the responsibility of a child, the procedure is the same.
-You can apply for Ontario child benefit through CRA if you are a new immigrant.
+You can apply for Ontario Child Benefit through CRA if you are a new immigrant.

 Upon registering for the Canada Child Benefit, the CRA will automatically assess whether you qualify for the OCB.